codingo/codingo.github.io/_posts/2020-08-29-everything-you-need-to-know-about-ffuf.markdown

 * Keyword W1, defined, but not found in headers, method, URL or POST data.
 ```

-Then you should instead either upgrade FFUF to the latest version, or use the `w` flag muiltiple times, like so:
+Then you should instead either upgrade FFUF to the latest version, or use the `w` flag multiple times, like so:

 ```
-ffuf -u https://W2.io/W1 -w ./wordlist.txt:W1 -w ./domains.txt:W2
+ffuf -u https://W2/W1 -w ./wordlist.txt:W1 -w ./domains.txt:W2
 ```

 More information can be found here: https://github.com/ffuf/ffuf/issues/290